airbytehq/airbyte/airbyte-cdk/java/airbyte-cdk/README.md

 The java CDK is comprised of separate modules:

 - `core` - Shared classes for building connectors of all types.
-- `db-sources-feature` - Shared classes for building DB sources.
+- `db-sources` - Shared classes for building DB sources.
-- `db-destinations-feature` - Shared classes for building DB destinations.
+- `db-destinations` - Shared classes for building DB destinations.

 Each CDK submodule may contain these elements: